 Everything you need to know about visiting Abu Dhabi in July

 Abu Dhabi experiences very long, hot summers.
-July is a slightly drier heat than August, but still exceptionally hot and can be very muggy.
+July is a slightly drier heat than August, but still exceptionally hot and can be very muggy and dusty.
 Most events and activities go on hold over summer as many expatriates disappear to their home countries over the hottest part of the year.

 Abu Dhabi weather in July